runette/ngx-leaflet-sidebar/README.md

 @ViewChild(NgxSidebarControlComponent,{static: false}) sidebarComponent: NgxSidebarControlComponent;
 ```

-The actual instance of the control can then be accessed directly as `this.sidebarComponent.control`
+The actual instance of the control can then be accessed directly as `this.sidebarComponent.sidebar`

 For more details and worked examples, see : [Article](https://medium.com/runic-software/advanced-interactive-maps-in-angular-with-leaflet-68baafa03f72)